pebender/alexa-for-lg-webos-tv/docs/pages/installation.md

 - the [Alexa Developer Console](https://developer.amazon.com/alexa/console/ask) to create the Alexa Multi-Capability Skill (MCS),
 - the [AWS Lambda Console](https://console.aws.amazon.com/lambda) to create the skill's lambda function,
 - the [Security Profile Management Console](https://developer.amazon.com/settings/console/securityprofile/overview.html) to create the security profile for the skill's account linking, and
-- the [DynamoDB Dashboard](https://console.aws.amazon.com/dynamodbv2) to create the database for the skill's email address to bridge configuration mapping.
+- the [DynamoDB Dashboard](https://console.aws.amazon.com/dynamodbv2) to create the database for the user identifier to bridge configuration mapping.

 When you create them,